Seven Years' War: Outcomes

-The British government was close to bankruptcy, and Britain now faced the delicate task of pacifying its new French-Canadian subjects as well as the many American Indian tribes who had supported France.
-In 1763, Pontiac's War broke out as a group of Indian tribes in the Great Lakes region and the Northwest (the modern American Midwest) said to have been led by the Ottawa chief Pontiac (whose role as the leader of the confederation seems to have been exaggerated by the British), unhappy with the eclipse of French power, rebelled against British rule.
-The Indians had long established congenial and friendly relations with the French fur traders, and the Anglo-American fur traders who had replaced the French had engaged in business practices that enraged the Indians, who complained about being cheated when they sold their furs.
-Moreover, the Indians feared that with the coming of British rule might lead to white settlers displacing them off their land, whereas it was known that the French had only come as fur traders.
+Britain, despite its victories, ended the war close to bankruptcy and now faced a difficult situation in North America after the war’s conclusion.
+It had to pacify both its new French-Canadian subjects and the many American Indian tribes who had previously supported France, all while its British colonial subjects were experiencing economic hardships brought on by the end of the fighting.
+Then, in 1763, Pontiac's War broke out as a group of Indian tribes in the Great Lakes region and the Northwest (the modern American Midwest), unhappy with the eclipse of French power, rebelled against British rule.
+The tribes were said to have been led by the Odawa chief Pontiac, though his role as the leader of the confederation seems to have been exaggerated by the British.
+The Indian tribes had previously maintained congenial relations with French fur traders, but felt cheated by the business practices of the Anglo-American fur traders that had replaced the French.
+Moreover, the Indians feared that the coming of British rule might lead to white settlers displacing them off their land, whereas it was known that the French had only come as fur traders.
 Pontiac's War was a major conflict in which the British temporarily lost control of the Great Lakes-Northwest regions to the Indians.
 By the middle of 1763, the only forts the British held in the region were Fort Detroit (modern Detroit, Michigan), Fort Niagara (modern Youngstown, New York) and Fort Pitt (modern Pittsburgh, Pennsylvania) with the rest all being lost to the Indians.
 It was only with the British victory at the Battle of Bushy Run that prevented a complete collapse of British power in the Great Lakes region.
 King George III's Proclamation of 1763, which forbade white settlement beyond the crest of the Appalachians, was intended to appease the Indians but led to considerable outrage in the Thirteen Colonies, whose inhabitants were eager to acquire native lands.
-The Quebec Act of 1774, similarly intended to win over the loyalty of French Canadians, also spurred resentment among American colonists.
+The Quebec Act 1774, similarly intended to win over the loyalty of French Canadians, also spurred resentment among American colonists.
 The Act protected Catholic religion and French language, which enraged the Americans, but the Québécois remained loyal to the British Crown during the American Revolution and did not rebel.

-The war also brought to an end the "Old System" of alliances in Europe, In the years after the war, under the direction of John Montagu (Lord Sandwich), the British attempted to re-establish this system.
-But after her surprising grand success against a coalition of great powers, European states such as Austria, the Dutch Republic, Sweden, Denmark-Norway, the Ottoman Empire and Russia, now saw Britain as a greater threat than France and did not join with it, while the Prussians were angered by what they considered a British betrayal in 1762.
+The war also brought to an end the "Old System" of alliances in Europe.
+In the years after the war, under the direction of John Montagu (Lord Sandwich), the British attempted to re-establish this system.
+But after her surprising grand success against a coalition of great powers, European states such as Austria, the Dutch Republic, Sweden, Denmark–Norway, the Ottoman Empire and Russia, now saw Britain as a greater threat than France and did not join with it, while the Prussians were angered by what they considered a British betrayal in 1762.
 Consequently, when the American Revolutionary War turned into a global war between 1778 and 1783, Britain found itself opposed by a strong coalition of European powers, and lacking any substantial ally.